rmetzger93-ship-it/KeelVault/06_Handoffs/Keel_Handoff_Generator_v1.0.md.md

 ---

 ## 🧠 Overview
-Short description of what this session focused on.
+Brief description of what this session focused on.

 ## ✅ Completed
-- Key outcomes, finalized configs, or files generated (with paths).
+- Key outcomes and files created.

 ## ⚠️ Issues / Failures
-- What didn’t work or was deferred, plus reasons.
+- What didn’t work or was deferred.

 ## 📘 Lessons Learned
-- Technical or process takeaways.
+- Key takeaways.

 ## 🧩 Dependencies / Links
-- Related docs in KeelVault.
+- Related KeelVault docs.
 - 🔒 Private References (Keep) if sensitive.

 ## ⏭️ Next Recommended Actions
-- Clear, actionable list of next steps.
+- Clear list of next steps.